nerves-project/nerves-project.github.io/index.md

     <div class="feature-box">
     <h4><b>tooling</b></h4>
-    Cross-compliation can be a total drag.
+    Cross-compilation can be a total drag.
 Our tools make it smooth as silk.
 Go from "mix new" to running code on your device in minutes.
     </div>
 </div>
 <hr/>